 Rope Material Properties and Use Cases

-- Positives: dielectric/insulator, floats, water resistant, lightweight, low-cost, color variety.
+Dielectric/insulator, floats, water resistant, lightweight, low-cost, UV resistant, color variety.

-- Most Common Uses: Work around electic lines, marine applications, swimming-lane barriers.
+Work around electric lines, marine applications, swimming-lane barriers.

 Dielectric ability is an important quality of polypropylene rope.
 Should this rope touch a live electrical wire it will not conduct the electric current.
 Because polypropylene rope acts as an insulator, electricians and tree workers who work around live electrical wires use polypropylene rope.
 When using this rope for hauling or hoisting, attention should be given to any abrasions against the rope as it can melt from friction.
 Polypropylene also lacks stretch memory.
 When stretched, it will not return to its normal size.